sx-bet/sportx-js/README.md

 }
 ```

-as the second last parameter to show the user some information using `eth_signTypedData`.
+as the `fillDetailsMetadata` parameter to show the user some information using `eth_signTypedData`.

-#### Errors
-Here are the possible errors that can be returned from the endpoint with status code 400 and their meanings:

--  `[]_UNDEFINED_OR_MALFORMED` - a field is missing.
-Check the payload and ensure all the names are correct.
+The following `APIError` error codes are possible for this endpoint:

 - `ORDERS_NOT_UNIQUE` - Ensure that the order hashes of the orders passed are unique.
 If you want to fill the same order multiple times, increase the amount instead
 - `INCORRECT_ARRAY_LENGTHS` - The length of the `orders` array is not the same as the `betAmounts` array.
 Ensure they are the same.
 - `ORDERS_DONT_EXIST` - The orders you are trying to fill do not exist.
 - `TOO_CLOSE_TO_ORDER_EXPIRY` - The order is too close to its expiry.
 The API prevents filling orders too close to their expiry due to the time it takes to mine a block on Ethereum
 - `TAKER_AMOUNT_TOO_LOW` - One of the bet amounts in `betAmounts` is too low.
 Ensure that it meets the minimum as specified in the `getMetadata()` endpoint.
 - `BASE_TOKENS_NOT_SAME` - The base tokens of the orders are not the same.
 Ensure they are the same.
 - `MARKETS_NOT_SAME` - The markets of the orders are not the same.
 Ensure they are the same.
 - `DIRECTIONS_NOT_SAME` - The directions of the orders are not the same.
 Ensure they are the same.
+- `NOT_MAIN_LINE` - For spread and over under markets where the "line" is changing, you can only currently fill orders on the "main" or "vegas" line.
 - `META_TX_RATE_LIMIT_REACHED` - There is a maximum of 3 orders that can be submitted at once for each `taker` to prevent spam.
 - `INSUFFICIENT_SPACE` - One of the orders you are trying to fill has insufficient space. i.e., the bet amount is too high for this particular order.
 - `FILL_ALREADY_SUBMITTED` - This exact fill has already been submitted.
 Perhaps you have called the endpoint twice with identical parameters.
--  `BAD_AFFILIATE` - The affiliate passed is not registered with SportX.
-Message `contact@sportx.bet` to get registered.
+- `BAD_AFFILIATE` - The affiliate passed is not registered or malformed.

+The following are only valid if you passed an `approvalTx` parameter

+- `APPROVAL_TX_BAD_TRANSACTION_FORMAT` - The format of the encoded transaction is bad.
+- `APPROVAL_TX_SIGNATURE_NOT_PRESENT` - The transaction is not signed
+- `APPROVAL_TX_TARGET_INVALID` - The `to` field for the approval transaction is not to the correct token
+- `APPROVAL_TX_VALUE_NOT_ZERO`- The approval tx cannot have any `value` specified
+- `APPROVAL_TX_FROM_UNDEFINED` - The `from` parameter is undefined or does not match the taker
+- `APPROVAL_TX_BAD_CHAIN_ID` - The chainId in the transaction is invalid
+- `APPROVAL_TX_BAD_NONCE` - The nonce of the approval tx is bad.
+- `APPROVAL_TX_BAD_DECODED_ARGUMENTS` - The `data` field of the transaction is malforemd
+- `APPROVAL_TX_INCORRECT_APPROVAL_TARGET` - The contract to be approved is incorrect.
+It must be the TokenTransferProxy address.
+See the `TOKEN_TRANSFER_PROXY_ADDRESS` constant.
+- `APPROVAL_TX_INSUFFICIENT_ALLOWANCE` - The allowance amount is insufficient.
+It must be greater than or equal to the amount of tokens that will be withdrew from the taker's account.

 ### Get all active orders for an account